dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 transient?
 After several minutes of indecision, hoping for the contact to re-emerge, my paranoia gets the best of me and I send a torpedo downrange below the layer popping it up when it gets closer to the contact.
-That gets a response\!
+That gets a response!
 The SSK tries to flee, but does not escape.

 My ships have all consolidated in their groups by now, and with them